What is a Fire Inspector?

 - Certified Fire and Explosion Investigator

-There were about 12,300 jobs for Fire Inspector in 2016 (in the United States).
+In the United States, there were 12,300 jobs for Fire Inspector in 2016.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Fire Inspector by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Fire Inspector are Idaho, Vermont, and Arkansas.
 Watch out if you plan on working in New Jersey, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.